Cagliari Calcio

-Cagliari Calcio, commonly referred to as Cagliari ([ˈkaʎʎari]), is an Italian football club based in Cagliari, Sardinia.
-In the 2022-23 season, they compete in Serie B. As of 2021–22, the team is temporarily playing their home games at the 16,416-seat Unipol Domus, adjacent to their future new stadium site.
+Cagliari Calcio, commonly referred to as Cagliari ([ˈkaʎʎari]), is an Italian football club based in Cagliari, Sardinia, that plays in Serie A, the first tier of Italian football.
+The club currently plays home matches at the 16,416-seat Unipol Domus.

-Founded in 1920, they won their only Scudetto in 1969–70, when they were led by the Italian national team's all-time leading scorer, Gigi Riva.
+Founded in 1920, they won their first and only Scudetto in 1969–70, when they were led by the Italian national team's all-time leading scorer, Gigi Riva.
 The triumph was also the first by a club from south of Rome.
-The club's best European performance was in the 1993–94 UEFA Cup, losing in the semi-finals to Internazionale.
+The club's best European performance was in the 1993–94 UEFA Cup, reaching the semi-finals before losing to eventual winners Internazionale.

-As with the flag of its city, Cagliari's colours are blue and red.
+As with the flag of its city, Cagliari's main colours are blue and red.
 The club badge incorporates the flag of Sardinia.

 History

 Before Serie A

 Cagliari became the first ever out-right champions of Serie C during the 1951–52 season; prior to that in the league, the championship was shared amongst more than one team.
 They spent the 1950s from then on in Serie B, losing a promotion play-off in 1954.
 After descending to Serie C in the early 1960s, Cagliari's rise would be meteoric, eventually achieving promotion to Serie A in 1964.